Decomposition heuristics for bounded-context scheduling

 Even before underspecified semantics enter, there are several objective terms:

-- total token traffic between scheduler state and LLM calls
+- Total token traffic between scheduler state and LLM calls

-- number of agent calls
+- Number of agent calls

-- peak prompt size
+- Peak prompt size

-- information loss from compression
+- Information loss from compression

-- preservation of cross-item interactions needed by later synthesis
+- Preservation of cross-item interactions needed by later synthesis

-This makes the problem different from ordinary knapsack-style context packing.
+These terms make the problem different from ordinary knapsack-style context packing.
 The scheduler must trade off:

-- early filtering against the risk of discarding something that matters later
+- Early filtering against the risk of discarding something that matters later

-- aggressive summarisation against the risk of destroying interactions needed for synthesis
+- Aggressive summarisation against the risk of destroying interactions needed for synthesis

-- many narrow calls against the overhead of orchestration
+- Many narrow calls against the overhead of orchestration

-- loading raw state-derived material against saving task-shaped intermediate ones
+- Loading raw state-derived material against saving task-shaped intermediate ones

 Working heuristics